MicrosoftDocs/architecture-center/docs/data-factory/data-obfuscation-with-delphix-in-azure-data-factory.md

 ### Safely Activate Azure Data Services for Industry Specific Solutions

 - Identify and mask sensitive data in large and complex applications, where personally identifiable information (PII) would otherwise be difficult to identify.
 Delphix enables end users to automatically move compliant data from sources like SAP, Salesforce, and Oracle EBS to high-value service layers, like Microsoft Synapse.
-- Leverage the powerful and comprehensive connectors provided by Microsoft Azure to safely unlock, mask, and migrate your data - no matter where it originates.
+- Use the powerful and comprehensive connectors provided by Microsoft Azure to safely unlock, mask, and migrate your data - no matter where it originates.

 ### Solve Complex Regulatory Compliance for Data